 You can learn quite a bit by looking at the tools, reading through the guidance given, and then thinking about how you might use them in your project / subject teaching.
-However, there is a Young Innovators training programme being rolled out by Climate-KIC partners in several European countries during 2019.
-Although most of the schools they will be working with will be signed up for collaboration this year.
+We have our e-learning and some training opportunities throughout the year, as well as regular calls with all partners in which they share best-practices and exchange ideas.

 Contact us via the Get Involved page.
 Just give us your name, role, your school or organisation, the country/region you are based in and why you might be interested in joining the programme in the future.